oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 continue using the stolen refresh token to obtain new access tokens potentially without being detectable by the authorization server.

-Browser-based applications provide an attacker with several opportunities by which a refresh token can be leaked, just as with access tokens.
-As such, these applications are considered a higher risk for handling refresh tokens.
+Javascript-accessible storage mechanisms like _Local Storage_ provide an attacker with several opportunities by which a refresh token can be leaked, just as with access tokens.
+As such, these mechanisms are considered a higher risk for handling refresh tokens.

 Authorization servers may choose whether or not to issue refresh tokens to browser-based